johri-lab/UltimateSecurityCam/README.md

 - Capable of differentiaing day and night or darkness in the surroundings.
 - The program is integrated with automatic recording feature whenever it detects darkness or lights being off.
 So that when the camera can not identify intruders in dark the sound can be recorded, making the camera foolproof.
+- The program automatically clicks snapshot and saves the image as 'image.jpg' which show maximum movement in it's complete cycle.

 ---
 ## Step by step guide